 Another one of Maui’s most popular activities is the Road to Hana, which has over 40 stops, including hikes, waterfalls, beaches, swimming holes and more.

-If you want to catch the Haleakalā sunrise, here’s how to make the required reservation.
+If you want to catch the Haleakalā sunrise, you need to get advance reservations.

-You have two timeline options when booking Haleakalā sunrise reservations:
+You have two options when booking Haleakalā sunrise reservations:

-- The Last-Minute Planner: A small amount of tickets are also made available 2 days in advance for each given day; these are also released at 7am HST.
+- The Last-Minute Planner: A small number of tickets are also made available 2 days in advance for each given day; these are also released at 7 am HST.
 This is what I had to do since I didn’t plan my Hawaii trip 60 days ahead.

-Unlike the 60-day ahead reservation, getting last-minute Haleakalā sunrise reservations is competitive.
+Unlike the “60-day ahead” reservation option, getting last-minute Haleakalā sunrise reservations is extremely competitive.
 Tickets tend to run out in less than a minute after they’re released.
 Getting reservations 60 days in advance will relieve stress.

-I wasn’t able to get a reservation the first day I tried, but I was able to score a reservation on the second day right at 7am HST.
+I wasn’t able to get a reservation the first day I tried, but I was able to score a reservation on the second day I tried right at 7 am HST.
 Some of my friends traveling at other times were not able to get them.

-- Reservations cost $1 and are per vehicle, so you only need one reservation per car.
+- The $1 reservation fee is per vehicle, so you only need one ticket per car.

 - Each reservation is only good for the specific day you choose.
 They are not interchangeable and can’t be refunded or exchanged.

-- The name on the reservation must match an ID the day of your Haleakalā trip.
+- The name on the reservation must match an ID on the day of your Haleakalā trip.